SLT-World/SLBr/README.md

 **The class "SECRETS" is missing**

 The SECRETS file is removed as it contains the API Keys of SLT's SLBr.
-To fix it, either remove the line of code that is causing the error, which will remove support for SafeBrowsing, Google Sign-ins and Geolocation.
+To fix it, either remove the line of code that is causing the error, which will remove support for SafeBrowsing, www.google.com sign-ins and Geolocation.
 Or, generate a new C# class called "SECRETS", have string variables named "GOOGLE_API_KEY", "GOOGLE_DEFAULT_CLIENT_ID", "GOOGLE_DEFAULT_CLIENT_SECRET".

-**Why CefSharp?**

-[**CefSharp**](https://github.com/cefsharp/CefSharp) is well supported and has a large community, it's been around much longer than the Microsoft WebView2 and CefSharp is easier for my standard.

 **Does SLBr send browsing habits to companies or tracks activities**